afgbloch/POCS-Quizz/Quizz.md

 - [ ] The proof-theoretic semantics is superior because it evaluates Datalog programs in a top-down manner
 - [ ] The proof-theoretic semantics is superior because it elegantly constructs new facts using trees
-- [x] All the three approaches give the same semantics
+- [x] All the three approaches give the same semantics **Explanation**
+Although not obvious, all the approaches to giving semantics to Datalog programs are equivalent.
+The semantics of Datalog is independent of the evaluation mechanism, which can be either top-down or bottom-up.The top-down evaluation naturally follows the definition of the proof-theoretic semantics, while the bottom-up approach is based directly on the fixpoint semantics.

 ### According to the closed world assumption:
 - [ ] facts not in the database have to be false